Skip to main content

 • At least six years of professional work experience.

 Please note that two years’ post-graduate experience is an absolute minimum requirement for entry.
-Most of the MBAX students have on average about 11 years of work experience.
+Most of our MBAX students have on average about 11 years of work experience.
 You will need to demonstrate outstanding work and study progression to gain admittance into this program with less than three to four years of post-graduate work experience.

 English language requirements

-If English isn’t your first language, you may be required to provide evidence that your English language ability meets our requirements.
+If English isn’t your first language, you may be required to provide evidence that your English language ability meets the university's requirements.
 Contact the university for further information.
 If you do need to provide evidence of your English proficiency, this will be indicated in your application.

 You can prove this by providing evidence that you meet one or more of the following criteria: